 Anti-Restart Motor Starter Upgrade

 These anti-restart motor starters are great for drill presses, bench grinders, and other small 120-volt machines.
-They prevent the device from starting up on its own and add an emergency stop button when an emergency arises.
+They prevent the device from starting automatically and add an emergency stop button when an emergency arises.

 We can also add upgrades such as a key to prevent unauthorized use and a LOTO (lockout, tag out) device.
 If you’re unsure if this thing is right for your machine, call us – we are a friendly bunch of people and would love to help you.